GUADALUPE MORALES WAS SCARED. She was pregnant and knew she needed prenatal care, but she didn’t have health insurance and wasn’t sure where to go.

 Many of these meals are based on tried-and-true Bruin Plate recipes and feature organic, sustainable ingredients.
 In fact, the dining hall’s dishes are so popular that the Bruin Plate Cookbook, which was released in 2018, is now sold out.

-“We’re making everything in house,” says Viviano.
+“We’re making everything in house,” Viviano says.
 “There’s 5 ounces of protein, 5 ounces of vegetables and 5 ounces of starch per meal, so the patients are getting almost a pound of food per meal.
 We’re making sure everything looks presentable, wiping the sides of the plastic containers.
 We don’t want any detail missed.
 It’s a big symphony.”

 That attention to detail is important to Viviano.
 “I want these people to open up their containers and be like, ‘Wow.
 Look at what we’re getting.’
 It’s UCLA’s recipes, and we have a standard to uphold.
 I want it to be the best.”